wilkie/offline-crawler/README.md

 Kolibri offers some API access to "HTML5 apps" as noted in the above link, yet it unclear how an arbitrary application makes use of it.

+## Known Issues

+There are a number of issues that are in two categories.
+First, problems that are inherent to offline, such as a dependency on external service.
+(Offline Compatibility) Second, problems that are due to the crawling process not being refined enough, but it could possibly be addressed.
+(Crawler Bugs)

+### Offline Incompatibility

+* Internet Simulator prevents Unit 2 of CSP from being reasonable.
+It is entirely backend-driven.
+* Some ability to upload custom sprites, sounds, etc, are unavailable since they make direct use of S3.

+### Crawler Bugs

+* Extras page is crawled but sometimes does not show up when the lesson is completed fully.
+* Lesson plans might link to levels that exist elsewhere (and linked via their `/levels/{id}` path directly).
+These are not crawled.